usmanmanzoor0096/usmanmanzoor0096/README.md

 [![Muhammad Usman StackOverflow](https://img.shields.io/badge/StackOverflow-F48024?style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/6589865/muhammad-usman)

-❖	Experience IT /Software Engineer/Automation Engineer/ Management professional with graduation in Information Technology.
+❖	Experience IT /Software Engineer/Automation Engineer/ Management professional with graduation in Information Technology. <br/>
-❖	A results-driven, customer-focused, articulate and analytical Senior Software Engineer who can think “out of the box”.
+❖	A results-driven, customer-focused, articulate and analytical Senior Software Engineer who can think “out of the box”.<b/>
 ❖	Strong in design and integration problem-solving skills.
-Expert in C#, .NET, and T-SQL with database analysis and design.
+Expert in C#, .NET, and T-SQL with database analysis and design.<br/>
-❖	Skilled in developing business plans, requirements specifications, user documentation, and architectural systems research.
+❖	Skilled in developing business plans, requirements specifications, user documentation, and architectural systems research.<br/>
 ❖	Strong written and verbal communications.
-Interested in a challenging technical track career in an application development environment.
+Interested in a challenging technical track career in an application development environment.<br/>

 <h3> Experienced in: </h3>
-  ⮚	Engineering web development, all layers, from database to services to user interfaces.
+  ⮚	Engineering web development, all layers, from database to services to user interfaces.<br/>
-  ⮚	Supporting legacy systems with backups of all cases to/from parallel systems ⮚	Analysis and design of databases and user interfaces.
+  ⮚	Supporting legacy systems with backups of all cases to/from parallel systems<br/>
+  ⮚	Analysis and design of databases and user interfaces.<br/>
-  ⮚	Managing requirements & Implementing software development life cycle policies and procedures.
+  ⮚	Managing requirements & Implementing software development life cycle policies and procedures.<br/>
-  ⮚	Managing and supporting multiple projects, highly adaptable in quickly changing technical environments with very strong organizational and analytical skills.
+  ⮚	Managing and supporting multiple projects, highly adaptable in quickly changing technical environments with very strong organizational and analytical skills.<br/>

 This is my CV which was last updated on `25-July-2022`.